Direct Mail Systems

 Direct Mail Systems expertise is in rapid response mail production.
 Our 12,000 sq ft mailing house facility has a huge range of printing, enclosing & wrapping equipment to accommodate all your mailing needs.

 Direct Mail is a longstanding, effective marketing strategy used by businesses around the world.
 It offers an opportunity to directly connect to the customer, delivering a business right into their hands.
-Whilst direct mail is a great tool for companies to implement, there are a few things to take into consideration first - one of these being The General Data Protection Regulation or GPRR.
+Whilst direct mail is a great tool for companies to implement, there are a few things to take into consideration first - one of these being The General Data Protection Regulation or GDPR.
 In this blog post, we will explain everything you need to know about direct mail and GDPR and how Direct Mail Systems can support you in ensuring your direct mail is GDPR compliant.

 Direct mail is a traditional advertising and marketing strategy used by businesses that involves sending mail in the form of catalogues, mail shots, letters and more, directly to a targeted consumer.
 Direct mail relies on a range of demographic data such as location, income and age, to deliver mail to a market segment likely to engage with and receive the business’ promotional or advertising tool, well.

-Privacy Issues with Direct Mail
+Privacy Issues with Direct Mail and Data Protection

 As we have discovered, direct mail is an extremely effective and successful tool, however, there are a few things to take into consideration when opting for direct mail, and a key one of these is privacy issues.